-- All fired cartridge case evidence and test fired samples from legally seized firearms are evaluated for entry into this database by a Firearms Examiner.
-A separate submission is not necessary. - ➤ The objective of NIBIN is to be an additional tool for the Firearms Examiner to use in order to assist an investigation.
-A search of the database may result in a possibility that a suspect weapon or fired cartridge case was used in multiple shooting incidents, previously and unrelated the current incident. - The Firearms Lab performs an automatic and manual correlation within Region 2 (Texas and Oklahoma).
-If a request for a manual correlation in another region is made, the submitting officer must provide which specific region is to be searched and an explanation as to why this request is reasonable. - Notify the Firearms Lab if the firearm is to be returned or otherwise brought back to the public. - Evidence that is entered into the NIBIN database is digitally imaged and searched.
+- a suspect weapon or fired cartridge case was used in multiple shooting incidents, previously and unrelated the current incident. - ➤ The Firearms Lab performs an automatic and manual correlation within Region 2 (Texas and Oklahoma).
+If a request for a manual correlation in another region is made, the submitting officer must provide which specific region is to be searched and an explanation as to why. - Notify the Firearms Lab if the firearm is to be returned or otherwise brought back to the public. - ➤ Evidence that is entered into the NIBIN database is digitally imaged and searched.
 In the event of any potential "NIBIN HIT", the actual evidence from both incidents will be needed.
-A Firearms Examiner will confirm the HIT only with the original evidence examined microscopically.
+A Firearms Examiner will confirm the HIT only with the original evidence.